navorite/sessionic/README.md

 ## Common Questions and Answers

-You can check the project's Common Questions and Answers [here](https://github.com/navorite/sessionic/discussions/69).
+You can read the project's Common Questions and Answers [here](https://github.com/navorite/sessionic/discussions/69).

 ## Build locally